The Daisy.

 Cadboro Bay.

 Beach at one end.
 University at the other.
 A village in between.
+The kind of neighbourhood people move to once and never leave.

 Cadboro Bay Beach is the kind of beach you walk to in slippers.
 Sheltered, sandy, kid-friendly, with views across to James Island and the Olympic Mountains on a clear day.
 At low tide it stretches out into a long flat where families hunt for sand dollars and dogs run themselves tired.